 Beuys' presentations aimed at a new relationship between work, viewer and museum space.
 He is essentially concerned with dissolving the distance between work and viewer by making the visitor a part of the work by walking around objects and entering installations.
 The museum space is transformed into a setting carefully orchestrated by Beuys for this experience of immediacy and participation.

-For the opening of the Neue Staatsgalerie, Beuys not only installed his own room ensemble, but also intervened spectacularly in the presentation of the museum's collection by placing the world-famous figurines of Oskar Schlemmer's Triadic Ballet on high bases.
-It was a deliberate – and deliberately provocative – act on the part of the artist-curator Beuys, now to be reconstructed for the show.
+The name Beuys is closely associated with the Staatsgalerie.
+In addition to his own spatial ensemble, the artist also intervened spectacularly in the presentation of the collection at the opening of the New State Gallery by placing the world-famous figurines of Oskar Schlemmer's Triadic Ballet on high pedestals.
+A deliberate, provocative act by the artist-curator Beuys, which the exhibition will re-historicise.

 The exhibition traces Beuys' sensitive work between the work, the viewer and the museum space, also by means of photographs, film footage and objects.
 The historical film recordings, which show the artist at work in the museum and on individual objects and environments, give visitors an impression of Beuys' artistic work and are at the same time important testimonies to the genesis of the exhibited works.